Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Experiments

-When the attack type matched the modeler's type, we observed that the MNAR adversary in all cases successfully made the target variable insignificant (see Table~\ref{tab:dist_a} and Table~\ref{tab:norm_diabetes} in the Appendix for diabetes).
+When the attack type matched the modeler's type, we observed that the learned adversary in all cases successfully made the target variable insignificant (see Table~\ref{tab:dist_a}, Table~\ref{tab:linear} in the Appendix \ref{app:results} for regression-based imputation attacks, and Table~\ref{tab:norm_diabetes} in the Appendix \ref{app:results} for diabetes dataset).
 In a stark contrast, MCAR was unsuccessful in \emph{all} cases.
-When there was a mismatch between the attack and modeler type, mean imputation attacks showed limited generalization while CCA generally successfully manipulated the coefficients of the modelers using mean imputation and regression-based imputation.
-In the ca-housing dataset, we observed that the target coefficient was statistically significant (average $p$<0.001) when using the CCA attack, but statistically insignificant when the attacker used the \mm designed for linear imputation (average $p$=0.559).
-The \mice algorithm was the most robust but still failed in preventing the target variables being insignificant against the CCA and regression-based imputation attacks in the $\text{diabetes}$ and German-credit datasets.
+When there was a mismatch between the attack and modeler type, mean imputation attacks showed limited generalization while CCA generally successfully manipulated the coefficients of the modeler using mean imputation.
+The \mice algorithm was the most robust imputation strategy but failed in preventing the target variables being insignificant against the CCA attacks in the German-credit and $\text{diabetes}$ datasets.

-\paragraph{\textbf{Evaluating the Efficacy of Data Valuation Defenses}} Data valuation methods assign a data utility score to each training example by contrasting them against a clean validation set.
-The following is a typical defense strategy that uses data valuation to defend against data poisoning \cite{just2023lava} : given a budget of samples that may be discarded, and the utility scores of the training examples, these methods discard the examples with the smallest utility scores (as many until the budget is met) before training the model with the remaining examples.
-Because to our knowledge there are no data valuation methods for incompletely observed data, we evaluated the efficacy of these defenses against AM attacks by discarding samples after imputation.
+\paragraph{Data Valuation as a Defense} Data valuation methods assign utility scores to training examples using a clean validation set.
+A common defense against data poisoning \cite{just2023lava} discards the lowest-utility examples, up to a preset budget, before training.
+Since no existing defense methods exist for the AM threat model, we tested this strategy against our AM attacks by discarding samples after imputation.
+Due to space constraints, the results are provided in Appendix~\ref{sec:datavaluation}.

-We evaluated the efficacy of the LAVA (for classification) \cite{just2023lava} and KNN Shapley (for regression \cite{jia2019efficient} data valuation defenses against our AM attack on the ca-housing (regression) and wine quality (classification) data sets.
-In both cases the modeler uses mean imputation and the attacker (BLAMM) uses the CCA attack.
-A defense is successful if it results in an average $p$-value less than $0.05$, meaning the modeler rejects the null hypothesis that $\vtheta_t=0$.
-We used the OpenDataVal \cite{jiang2023opendataval} implementations of both data valuation methods.

-The KNN Shapley defense was successful on the ca-housing data set for the CCA attack after 30\% of the imputed data was discarded (Figure~\ref{fig:dataval}, left bottom).
-On the wine-quality data set, although LAVA reduced the average $p$-value to close to 0.1 after discarding 50\% of the imputed data, the defense was unsuccessful in reducing the $p$-value below the significance threshold (Figure~\ref{fig:dataval}, right bottom).
-More importantly, despite the data valuation defense, the $\ell_1$ distance of the estimated coefficients to the \adj parameter is 6 to 7 times smaller than the distance to the true coefficients estimated using the complete set $\mZ$ (Figure~\ref{fig:dataval}, left top).